Whatsapp

 Where a Fractional CMO Excels

-• Revenue accountability: Unlike an agency, a fractional CMO is measured on pipeline, CAC, and revenue contribution.
+• Revenue Accountability: Unlike an agency, a fractional CMO is measured on pipeline, CAC, and revenue contribution.
 Their success is defined by business outcomes, not output volume.

-• Investor-ready reporting: For VC-backed companies, a fractional CMO builds the marketing metrics framework that investors actually want to see: pipeline coverage, CAC by channel, LTV:CAC ratio, and NDR contribution.
+• Investor-Ready Reporting: For VC-backed companies, a fractional CMO develops the marketing metrics framework that investors want to see, including pipeline coverage, CAC by channel, Lifetime Value to CAC ratio, and Net Dollar Retention contribution.

 The Decision Framework: Which Do You Need?